 Although your social media strategy depends on your industry and audience, Facebook is a great starting point.
 Facebook is not new, and neither is the idea that every business needs a Facebook presence.

 As the most popular social platform in the world, with more than 2.7 billion active users, Facebook will help you interact with your audience and provide them with useful content that can help them visit your website or make a buying decision.

 Most small businesses cannot ignore Facebook, with practically every target market and ideal client using the platform, there has never been a better time to take your Facebook marketing to a new level.
-Since so many people are already on social media, why not reach potential customers there?
+Considering how many people are already on social media, why would you not reach out to them there?

 Here are five reasons why you need Facebook for your small business: